A Rank-Based Sequential Test of Independence: Rank-based tests

 \subsection{Combining different discretizations}

-So far we have shown that for a fixed $d$, tests based on $\mathcal{M}^{d}$ have uniform power and finite expected stopping times under alternatives for which $\kl(\Qd\|\Ucal)$ is positive.
-We now turn to the question of how to choose $d$.
-It follows from the proof of Theorem \ref{theorem:stopping} that

-so higher values of $d$ imply that $\mathcal{M}^{d}$ eventually grows at a faster exponential rate.
-However, for high values of $d$, many observations are required until the estimators $f_n^{(d)}$ yield a good approximation of their population counterpart $q^{(d)}$, and $\mathcal{M}^{d}$ may perform poorly at small sample sizes.
+We have shown that for a fixed $d$, tests based on $\mathcal{M}^{d}$ have uniform power and finite expected stopping times if $\kl(\Qd\|\Ucal) > 0$, and now turn to the question of how to choose $d$.
+It follows from the proof of Theorem \ref{theorem:stopping} that $ M_N^{(d)} \geq \exp\{N\cdot \kl(\Qd\|\Ucal) + o_p(N)\}$, so larger values of $d$ imply that $M_N^{(d)}$ eventually grows at a faster exponential rate.
+However, for high values of $d$, the estimators $f_n^{(d)}$ and the resulting test martingales $\mathcal{M}^{d}$ may perform poorly at small sample sizes.
 To balance this trade-off, we propose to aggregate over different values of $d$.
 Such a mixture approach is standard in the construction of test martingales and confidence sequences.
-In this section we describe the aggregation methods for our test martingales in general, and we defer our specific implementation choices to Section \ref{sec:implementation}.

-There are two straightforward ways to aggregate over different discretization depths $d$.
+There are two ways to aggregate over different discretization depths $d$.
 One strategy is to combine the density estimators $f_n^{(d)}$, and the other to combine the test martingales $\mathcal{M}^{d}$.
-For suitable weights, both strategies yield sequential tests with finite expected stopping time and hence power one.
+For suitable weights, both strategies yield sequential tests with finite expected stopping time.